yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-recording-engineer.md

 The other half of the job is using your _ears_ to determine if the sounds you’re capturing are the _right_ sounds for the song.
 This part of the job requires knowing how signal is processed, both digitally and in the analog space, and knowing how to capture quality sound from the _source_ to avoid needing to "fix it in the mix" — an expression that angers me just about as much as a random kit pushing my son over at the playground.

 **For someone who has engineering experience**, I recommend sharpening your skills and marketing yourself as a professional recording engineer.
-When it comes to marketing yourself, I wrote an article about [how to use content marketing to grow your audience](###) that shares resources on how to build a following and monetize your skills.
-As for sharpening your skills, I recommend that you read _[Mixing With Your Mind](https://www.amazon.com/Mixing-Your-Mind-Closely-Engineering/dp/0646428756/)_, a book that will seriously elevate the way you conceptualize capturing audio.
+When it comes to marketing yourself, I wrote an article about [how to use content marketing to grow your audience](/blog/how-musicians-can-grow-their-audience-with-content-marketing/) that shares resources on how to build a following and monetize your skills.
+As for sharpening your skills, I recommend that you read <a href="https://www.amazon.com/Mixing-Your-Mind-Closely-Engineering/dp/0646428756/" target="_blank" rel="noopener noreferrer">_Mixing With Your Mind_</a>, a book that will seriously elevate the way you conceptualize capturing audio.
 It’s published by a company in Australia, so it’s a bit pricy, but I promise it’s worth every penny.
 If you want to make money as an audio engineer, this book is an investment in your career.

 Let’s start a conversation.
 Tweet me your thoughts [@yousaiditchewie](https://twitter.com/yousaiditchewie), and if you want updates about more content like this, subscribe to my newsletter below.